zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of dialog]

-The most famous celebrity here in ESL Podcast is, o f course, our scriptwriter – the wonderful Dr. Lucy Tse.
+The most famous celebrity here in ESL Podcast is, of course, our scriptwriter – the wonderful Dr. Lucy Tse.